 The many communities that make up the Metropolitan Area of the Twin Cities provide an extensive network of rugged single track and easy to moderate mountain bike trails.
 Many regional and city parks maintain trails as well as state parks provide something for everyone.
-There are also many races in the metro area as well as fun rides.
-See our events page.

 Minnesota River Trail, Bloomington 11 miles

 Intermediate: Nicknamed Minnesota River Bottoms.Mostly singletrack winds through wooded area near river.
 Challenging trail that can be muddy after rain.
 Plenty of jumps and some obstacles.

 Intermediate: Mainly singletrack.
 Pretty technical trail with lots of climbs and amazing descents.
 Challenging trail.

 Buck Hill, Burnsville 6 miles New in 2017!
 Beginner to Intermediate, includes two downhill flow trails.
 Skills Park featuring a bermed course with drops, rock garden, skinnies and a dragon tail.

 Elm Creek Park Preserve, Maple Grove 13 miles Interconnected singletrack loop trails.
 Built to accommodate all skill levels of riders, but mostly intermediate with short sections of easy and advanced trails